 Select a Fertilizer with the Right Nutrient Ratio

 Just like you can apply too much fertilizer, you can also apply the wrong type of fertilizer.
-Therefore, it’s crucial that you check a fertilizer’s label before applying the product to your coneflowers.
+Therefore, you must check a fertilizer’s label before applying the product to your coneflowers.

-If you apply a fertilizer that is high in nitrogen, you may end up with a plant with many leaves and few flowers.
+If you apply a fertilizer high in nitrogen, you may end up with a plant with many leaves and few flowers.

 Fertilizing Coneflowers FAQs: